xasterKies/pomanalyzer/README.md

 ## Contributing
 if you have any issues running it or will like to make a contribute/suggest anything to the project, will be happy to hear from you in issues or PRs section :)

-If you find a typo help me fix it...
+If you find a typo please help me fix it...
 Thanks!